 If your idea ignites a team’s interest, you know they will care because you have tapped into their creative instincts.
 And, together, you will develop something great!

 6 Select your team/person

 Three criteria: trustworthy, capable, experienced.
 Add good communicators and listeners.
 They increase your chances for success.
-Find a team who wants to create not only high-quality code for you, but also a working relationship—a relationship based on trust.
+Find a programmer who wants to create not only high-quality code for you, but also a working relationship—a relationship based on trust.

 Be cautious and avoid choosing the cheapest software outsourcing company.
 In your endeavor to save money, you might lose everything.
 Cultural differences and fly-by-night companies might turn your dream into a nightmare.
 Avoid some lower-price-range program developing teams, who might say “Yes, of course, we can do that!” just to get your business.